fateofficial/quartz/content/DTG/x. WORKSHOPS/Workshop 3 - Induction.md

 $$
 n(\log_2(n) + 1) = 1(\log_2(1) + 1) = 1(0 + 1) = 1
 $$
-Thus, the total number of comparisons is 0, which matches the behavior of the algorithm (since no merge step is required for a single-element list).
+Thus, the total number of comparisons is 0, which matches the behavior of the algorithm (since no merge step is required for a single-element list), however if statement fails.

 So, the base case holds: $P(0)$ is true.